TalShor/SciLMM/README.md

 ## Usage
 The code has two separate programs:
-- Identity By Descent (IBD) computing: used to compute a correlation matrix from a pedigree.
+- Identity By Descent (IBD) computing: used to compute a kinship matrix from a pedigree.
 - Sparse Cholesky: used to fit a linear mixed model from given IBD matrices and covariate matrices to phenotypes.

 ## Identity By Descent computing